Amy St. Eve

-Amy Joan St. Eve (born November 20, 1965) is an American lawyer and jurist serving since 2018 as a U.S. circuit judge of the U.S. Court of Appeals for the Seventh Circuit.
-She previously served as a U.S. district judge of the U.S. District Court for the Northern District of Illinois from 2002 to 2018.
+Amy Joan St. Eve (born November 20, 1965) is an American lawyer and jurist serving since 2018 as a United States circuit judge of the United States Court of Appeals for the Seventh Circuit.
+She previously served as a United States district judge of the United States District Court for the Northern District of Illinois from 2002 to 2018.

 Early life and education

 Raised in Belleville, Illinois, St. Eve received her Bachelor of Arts degree from Cornell University in 1987.
 She then attended Cornell Law School, where she was an editor of the Cornell Law Review.
 She graduated in 1990 ranked first in her class with a Juris Doctor.

 Legal career

 Following law school graduation, St. Eve was in private practice at Davis Polk & Wardwell in New York City from 1990 to 1994.
 She was an associate independent counsel at the Whitewater Independent Counsel's Office in Little Rock, Arkansas from 1994 to 1996, where she successfully prosecuted former Arkansas Governor Jim Guy Tucker and Whitewater partners Jim and Susan McDougal for fraud.

 From 1996 to 2001, St. Eve served as an Assistant United States Attorney for the Northern District of Illinois.
 She was a Senior Counsel for Abbott Laboratories, Abbott Park, Illinois, from 2001 to 2002, when she became a federal judge.